Pico Access and Cloning System (PACS)

 panic-probe | Crash logging with defmt integration | Graceful panic handling during development |

-embedded-graphics | 2D drawing library for embedded displays | Renders UI on OLED (text/icons for access status) |
+embedded-graphics | 2D drawing library for embedded displays | Renders text and graphics on OLED |

 ssd1306 | I2C/SPI driver for SSD1306 OLED displays | Interfaces with the OLED screen |